 Local news, announcements and actions concerning the coronavirus.

 Current local and state coronavirus case reports 10/27/2020 @ 7:20 p.m.

-Seven new cases of the coronavirus were reported in Bonner County, while there were 141 new cases among the five northern Idaho counties and one new death in Shoshone County, the Panhandle Health District reported.
+One new case of the COVID-19 virus was confirmed in Bonner County, while there were 141 new cases among the five northern Idaho counties and one new death in Shoshone County, the Panhandle Health District reported Tuesday.
 The new cases in Bonner County bring the total here to 449, of which 86 are classified as active.
 The total case count in the five counties covered by the health district to date as of Tuesday is 4,539 cases.
 Of that total, 956 are classified as active.
-There have been 74 deaths in the five-county region, with 287 hospitalizations to date with 26 currently hospitalized.
-There have been 24 deaths in the district, of which 20 have been in Kootenai County, three in Shoshone County and as of Tuesday, the first death in Benewah County, a man in his 60s.
-Cases by county in our region are as follows:
+There have been 74 deaths in the five-county region, with 287 hospitalizations to date with 33 currently hospitalized.
+Statistics by county in our region are as follows: